-Bonds Average Effective Rate - %
+Bonds Average Effec Average Effective Rate - %

-2019 2018
+2020 2019

-Federal 2.89 3.13
+Federal 2.48 2.89

-Provincial 2.77 3.00
+Provincial 2.24 2.77

-Municipal 3.25 3.30
+Municipal 2.69 3.25

-Schools 4.53 4.58
+Schools 4.49 4.53

-Corporations 3.40 3.35
+Corporations 2.71 3.40

-The Corporation monitors interest rate risk by calculating the duration of the fixed income portfolio and the duration of unpaid claims liabilities.
+The Corporation monitors interest rate risk by calculating the duration of the fixed income portfolio and the duration of unpaid claims and employee future benefit liabilities.
 The duration is an indicator of the sensitivity of the assets and liabilities to changes in current interest rates.
 The duration of the liabilities is determined by projecting expected cash flows from the contracts using best estimates of morbidity and mortality primarily relating to PIPP claims.
-The duration of the assets is calculated in a consistent manner.
+The duration of the liabilities is calculated in a consistent manner.
 Any gap between the duration of the assets and the duration of the liabilities is minimized by purchasing and selling fixed interest securities in order to adjust the duration of the assets appropriately.
-As at February 28, 2019, the Corporation's duration gap was 0.0 years (February 28, 2018 - 0.0 years).
+As at March 31, 2020, the Corporation's claims duration gap was 0.9 years (February 28, 2019 - 0.0 years).
+The Corporation does not specifically match employee future benefit obligations with fixed income but rather a balanced asset allocation approach.